namesdamo/alx-low_level_programming/0x00-hello_world/README.md

-a C program that prints exactly
+a C program that prints